LucasCastelo/flutter_mimic/README.md

-# Flutter Mimic README
+# Flutter Mimic

 ## Features

 All the *.dart files and/or folders that you create/rename/move in test or lib folder will be mirrored in the other.

 Limitations:
-It only mimics .dart files and folders, it wont work any other extension file.
+It only mimics .dart files and folders, it wont work with any other extension file.
 This is a open-source project so feel free to extend and change this behaviour.

-ATTENTION: Only for *.dart files and folders
+**ATTENTION: Only for *.dart files and folders**

 Deletion, i choose not to automatic delete.
 So for deletion you have to do it all by hand.
 This is to avoid, accidental deletions of test suites.